Villain Has a Point

 Films — Animated

-- Monsters University: Mike and Sulley accidently break Dean Hardscrabble's last memento of her scaring career, so she gives them a dressing down, by giving them hypothetical scenarios that they both fail, and get kicked out of the program for.
+- Monsters University: Mike and Sulley accidentally break Dean Hardscrabble's last memento of her scaring career, so she gives them a dressing down, by giving them hypothetical scenarios that they both fail, and get kicked out of the program for.
 She fails Mike immediately because as smart as he is, he's just not intimidating, and she fails Sulley because, while he's intimidating, he doesn't use his head to analyze and adapt to scaring situations.
 The film shows she's right about both, and they need to work together to be efficient.

 - Batman: Under the Red Hood: No matter how many times Joker may get slammed into Arkham, being the Cardboard Prison it is, he always returns at some point to wreak more havoc.
 While Batman does think about killing Joker, he fears about never coming back.
 However, among Batman's rogues gallery, Joker DOES have a higher kill count alone than most and will most likely never stop killing as long as he is able, so putting him behind bars or a padded room does no good.
 Yet because he's Batman, he won't take that step.
 Some people find it easy to side with Red Hood here, even though he is a bit demented.